sulami/blog/input/content/uses.md

 [^2]: Windows is just plain unusable in my opinion, and while I have a soft spot for Linux/BSD, they just require too much upkeep.

-[^3]: For example the Rust debugger is pretty good, though not as nice as IntelliJ's